PocketMine/RubberBand/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+### Description

+RubberBand is the work of a server plugin and a standalone proxy, enabling the creation of dynamic server networks.
+The proxy handles all the incoming packets, and decides where to send it depending on the current state of the player.
+On server command, the proxy will cease connection with the server and open a new connection to the target server, sending all the current connection status so the player doesn't have to log out.

+Servers can be grouped, for example, you can have 8 lobby servers grouped into the _lobbyServers_ group.
+When a new player connects, instead of being redirected to the first lobby server, he will be sent to the least used one.

+The proxy configuration is given by the servers itself, so you can create new servers on the fly and they will be added to the RubberBand proxy.
+When removing them, they will be removed after 0-10 seconds from the proxy.

+You can also issue messages to be broadcasted to all servers, teleport players using commands, get info about other servers...
+And RubberBand comes with an API for plugins so you can extend its functionality.

+__Expected release date: 10th of December 2013__